Learn about the Kaiser Permanente Community Health Coverage Program (CHCP)

 Applying for CHCP

-Learn more about the reapplication process for CHCP
+Learn more about how to apply for CHCP

 *Continued eligibility for CHCP is not guaranteed.
 We reserve the right to close enrollment or change the CHCP eligibility rules at any time.
 If you are approved for CHCP, the subsidy period is limited and we will contact you in the future to confirm that you still qualify.